 Copies of the policies addressed by the resolution must be provided.
-Upload the documents to the Grant Recipient's profile in TDA-GO to avoid the need to resubmit these policies with each grant received.
-To upload, select your name, select Profile, and navigate to the Organization Details page.
+Upload the documents to the Grant Recipient's Organization Compliance - Reference Attachments (OC-RA) Report to avoid the need to resubmit these policies with each grant received.

 10.2.3 Public Notices